zarthur/CSCC-Fundamentals-Android-Notes/week_05/readme.md

 methods: *cityName*, *temperature*, *humidity*, and *precipitation*.
 In the constructor, we assign values to these fields using the values passed to the constructor.
-Notice the use of *this* when the field name was the same as the parameter name.  *this* is a reference to the current instance and allows us to be explicit when accessing the instance field.
+Notice the use of *this* when the field name was the same as the parameter name.  *this* is a reference to the current instance of a class that we're working with and allows us to be explicit when accessing the instance field.
 If we had written `temperature = temperature` instead of `this.temperature = temperature`, Java would assume that we were reassigning the value of the parameter *temperature* to itself.
 So, we have to be explicit and use *this*.

 #### Methods

 We've explored class methods in an earlier lecture.
 Recall that methods can be used to represent behavior.
 Behavior associated with a class can be written as class methods.
 Class methods, like class fields, can be accessed using the class's name and without creating an instance.
 While class methods can access and modify class fields, the cannot access or modify instance fields.

 Recall that class methods have the following syntax: